 - Inflammatory bowel disease

 GERD typically causes far fewer eosinophils in the esophagus than EoE.
-Currently, experts have not determined what range of eosinophils indicates severe reflux or a process that may respond best to anti-acid medication, and what range clearly indicates EoE.
+Currently, experts have not determined what range of eosinophils indicates severe reflux or a process that may respond best to anti-acid medicine, and what range clearly indicates EoE.
 Unfortunately, no other cell or tissue findings have been identified to help clarify this situation.
-Before EoE can be diagnosed, your doctor may try GERD treatment.
-It is important for other conditions with similar symptoms, such as GERD, to be ruled out before EoE can be accurately diagnosed.

 How Is EoE Treated?